mikenomitch/containers/README.md

 export class ConfiguredContainer extends Container {
   // Default port for the container defaultPort = 9000;

+  // Set the timeout for sleeping the container after inactivity sleepAfter = "2h";

   // Override the default container configuration containerConfig = {